 The popularity of these informal stands threatened traditional taverns.
 They pleaded their case to Maximilian I, Bavaria’s first king, who signed a royal decree that allowed brewers to sell beer, but not food.
 People compromised, enjoying the best beers direct from the brewer and bringing a picnic.
 Thus, the tradition of the biergarten was born.

 Several of these early biergartens in Munich are still in operation today.
 And laws have changed from the olden days so they now serve food along with excellent beers.
 A tradition that has been exported around the world, visiting a biergarten provides a chance to experience authentic German culture.

 Guide to German Biergartens

-After sitting there is no need to keep socializing.
+After taking your seat, there is no need to keep socializing.
 Even though you may be literally rubbing shoulders with the Biergarten-goer next to you, Germans are expert at erecting an invisible wall and preserving their own space in a crowded setting.